How to Reset the Tire Pressure Light

 - Insert the key into the ignition, then turn the key to the “On” position without starting the car.
 Press the TPMS reset button and hold it until the tire pressure light blinks three times, then release it.
 Start your car and let the engine run for 20 minutes to reset the sensor.

 - Drive for ten minutes at 50 MPH or higher.
 Typically this will reset the sensor the next time you start your car.

 - Inflate your tires 3 PSI over the recommended amount and then deflate them completely.
 Make sure to inflate & deflate your spare tire if it has a sensor too.
 Once all the air has been removed, re-inflate your tires to their recommended PSI.

 - With your vehicle off, disconnect the positive battery cable.
 Then, turn the car on and sound the horn for about three seconds to discharge any leftover power in the vehicle.
 Finally, reconnect the battery and resume using your vehicle as normal.

-If your tire pressure light is still on or begins to turn on randomly, come have the sensors checked by our the auto technicians in our service department.
-It could be a faulty sensor or a more serious problem with your tires.
+If you reset your pressure light, and it’s still on or begins to turn on randomly, come have the sensors checked by our auto technicians in our service department.
+It could be a faulty sensor, an issue with your Dodge or RAM TPMS reset button, or a more serious problem with your tires.

 When your tire pressure light is flashing, it could mean a couple of things: Either the sensor battery needs to be replaced or the sensor is malfunctioning.
-When your tire pressure light is flashing, you should schedule a service appointment with Santa Cruz Chrysler Dodge Jeep Ram near Scotts Valley to have the problem addressed as soon as possible.
+If you’re unsure of why your tire pressure light is flashing, then you should schedule a service appointment with Santa Cruz Chrysler Dodge Jeep Ram near Capitola to have the problem addressed as soon as possible.
 We’ll have you back on the road with all of your TPMS sensors fixed, your tires rotated, and your tires aligned in no time.